-The items in the Authority's Balance Sheet at 31st March 2023 for which there is a significant risk of material adjustments in the forthcoming finance year are set out below.
+The items in the Authority's Balance Sheet at 31st March 2024 for which there is a significant risk of material adjustments in the forthcoming finance year are set out below.

 Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment (see Note 10) Assets are depreciated over useful lives and are dependent on assumptions about the level of repairs & maintenance that will be incurred.
 The current economic climate makes it uncertain that the Authority will be able to sustain current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-Each 5% change in the value of Land & Buildings assets would have an impact of £5.2m on their Net Book Value at 31st March 2023.
-Pension Liability (see Note 32) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
+Each 5% change in the value of Land & Buildings assets would have an impact of £5.1m on their Net Book Value at 31 st March 2024.

+ltem Uncertainties Effect if actual results differ from assumptions Pension Liability (see Note 32) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied for firefighter pensions and Cheshire West & Chester Council provide information on the Local Government Pension Scheme.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 Sensitivity analyses in respect of the Firefighter and Local Government Pension schemes are shown in Note 32, together with the monetary value that would result if they came to fruition.